-Commentary: Student safety patrol activities should complement the school crossing guard program.
+Commentary: Student safety patrol activities should complement those of the school-crossing guards.
 Agency assistance in the organization, instruction, and supervision of student safety patrols should provide a degree of uniformity and improve program effectiveness.
 Student patrols should not be charged with the responsibility of directing vehicular traffic, nor should they be allowed to do so through the use of flags, hand signs, or other signalling devices.
+(O O O O O O) (Note: A glossary of traffic terms follows Chapter 66.)